apike/allenpike.com/projects/index.markdown

 wordpress_id: 2331
 ---

 For a summary of what I do, see [my resume](/resume/).
-What follows is a catalog of many of the things I've done so far.
+What follows is more of a laundry list – a log of many of the things I've had the chance to do so far.
 You could think of it as the world's most disastrously long and self-deprecating resume.

 **Current Projects**

-Since we started Steamclock, I've worked on over 100 products, mostly for growing consumer-facing tech companies.
-We love working on our own apps, but client work can be fun too.
+* **[Forestwalk](https://forestwalk.ai)**: I co-founded Forestwalk to build delightful tools that help teams build better software with AI.

 * **[Writing](https://www.allenpike.com/)**: For a decade, I've published an article at least once a month.
 Topics often include product management, building teams, and the various things that go in to growing a software business.

 * **[It Shipped That Way](https://itshipped.fm/)**: An interview series where I talk to leaders in product, design, and engineering about building great products and teams.

-* **[Fun Fact](http://funfact.fm/)**: A bi-weekly podcast full of incredibly important facts.
+* **[Infer](https://lu.ma/infer)**: I started Vancouvers AI engineering speaker series.

+* **Not being at a computer**: I play guitar, draw, write music, and otherwise dabble in the world away from computers.
+There is nothing to link here, which is for the best.

+**Talks and Podcast Appearances**

+I love teaching and discussing tech and other topics. <a href="/speaking/">Sometimes, people record it.</a>

+I also previously ran the podcasts **[Fun Fact](http://funfact.fm/)**, a show full of incredibly important facts, and **[Up Up Down Down](http://upup.fm/)**, show about the craft of video games.

+**Steamclock-era Projects** (2010-2023)

+From founding Steamclock to [handing off day-to-day](https://allenpike.com/2024/managing-director), I worked on over 100 products, mostly for growing consumer-facing tech companies, as well as a number of our own products.

+* **Systems**: Growing Steamclock effectively required developing and iterating a lot of systems, docs, and approaches.
+These included processes for hiring and onboarding, people management, compensation, finance, branding, project and product management, internal comms, and marketing.

 * **[Two Spies](http://www.steamclock.com/spies/)**, a turn-based iPhone game that proved more popular than I expected.

-* **[Consulting work](http://www.steamclock.com/services/)**: We help companies ship great mobile apps.
-Some of our [interesting client projects at Steamclock](https://steamclock.com/work/) have been:
+* **[Consulting work](http://www.steamclock.com/services/)**: Steamclock help companies ship great mobile apps.
+Some the our [interesting client projects at Steamclock](https://steamclock.com/work/) have been:

 	* an interactive [3D map of the internet](https://steamclock.com/work/mapoftheinternet)
 	* various personal finance apps, including "roboavisors" and a featureful stock trading app